cokeSchlumpf/alpakkeer/README.md

 Alpakkeer is an opinionated toolkit to build, run and monitor light-weight integration applications (not necessarily) based on [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) and [Alpakka](https://doc.akka.io/docs/alpakka/current/index.html).

+Alpakkeer can be used with a Java or a Scala DSL.

 ```java
 public class HelloWorld {
    public static void main(String[] args) {